aabounegm/DS-Project2/README.md

   }
   ```

+  The server will respond with a structure similar to that of the `/synchronize` endpoint instructing the newly joined server on where to download the missing files.

   Upon registering the storage server, the naming server adds an entry to a MongoDB collection `servers` with the address of the server and the amount of free space on the storage server in bytes.
 Sample document:
   ```json
   {